microsoft/AcademicContent/Workshop/AI and Machine Learning/Video Indexer/Video Indexer.md

 The [Video Indexer API](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48221) is a rich one that includes methods for uploading videos for indexing, searching indexed videos, retrieving and modifying transcripts, monitoring the processing state as a video is being indexed, and more.
 One of the more powerful methods is [Get Breakdown](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48219?), which returns a "breakdown" of a video containing the same kind of detailed information found in the Video Indexer portal after a video is indexed.

-The Video Explorer app featured in Exercise 4 uses the [Search](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48224?) method, which is just one of more than 30 methods featured in the Video Indexer API.
+Video Explorer uses the [Search](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48224?) method, which is just one of more than 30 methods featured in the Video Indexer API.
 You could leverage additional APIs to make Video Explorer richer and more interactive.
+For example, you could allow users to search for people that appear in a video, or search specifically for text that is extracted via OCR.
 You could even use the [Get Player Widget URL](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc4821b?) method to embed a video player in the app.
-Feel free to use these APIs to build on Video Explorer and customize it to fit your needs.
+Feel free to use these APIs to expand Video Explorer and customize it to fit your needs, and learn more about Video Indexer in the process.

 ---